1337/pop/README.md

 Then run `/etc/init.d/lighttpd restart`.

-If you use apache2 and want POP to handle your website, your `.htaccess` file should have these rules:
+If you use apache2 and want Pop to handle your website, your `.htaccess` file should have these rules:

 ```
 DirectoryIndex index.php